ffiondavies/Datacamp/TrackProposal.md

 ###### Learning Objectives

-* Learner be able to build and customise plots in Matplotlib
+* Learner will be able to build and customise plots in Matplotlib
-* Learner will effectively create and manipulate datasets
+* Learner will be able to effectively create and manipulate datasets
-* Learner will be confident solving boolean logic problems and will know how to use the Boolean outcomes in control structure.
+* Learner will be able to apply Boolean outcomes in control structure.

 ## Course 4.
 Python in Data Science